Ani Sridhar

 Since Fall 2025, I have been an Assistant Professor of Electrical and Computer Engineering at the New Jersey Institute of Technology (NJIT).
 At NJIT, I am also affiliated with the Elisha Legal Bar-Ness Center for Machine Intelligence, Signal Processing and Communications (MICS) as well as the Center for Applied Mathematics and Statistics.

 Previously, I worked with Elchanan Mossel as a postdoctoral associate at MIT’s Math department.
 Before that, I completed my PhD at Princeton’s Department of Electrical and Computer Engineering, where I was advised by Miklós Z. Rácz and Vince Poor.
 My research uses tools from probability, statistics and graph theory to tackle fundamental challenges in network analysis, causal inference and dynamical systems.
-Recent and ongoing research directions include:
+For additional details, you can check out my Google Scholar page.

 Openings for students are available.
 If you have a strong mathematical background and are interested in working in my group, please apply to our PhD program and reach out to me via email.